-She qualified as a doctor in 1989 in Edinburgh and trained as an Obstetrician in Scotland and moved to Hinchingbrooke Hospital in 2003 to take up the post of consultant.
+She qualified as a doctor in 1989 in Edinburgh and trained as an Obstetrician in Scotland.
+She moved to Hinchingbrooke Hospital in 2003 to take up the post of consultant.
 She has been actively involved as labour ward lead and her special areas of expertise are fetal and maternal medicine.
-Suzanne has been part of or chaired regional maternity working groups aimed at improving patient pathways and patient care, and has actively involved in the STP work regarding the maternity service provision in Cambridgeshire and is keen to see equity of care delivered across the area.
+Suzanne has been part of or chaired regional maternity working groups aimed at improving patient pathways and patient care, and has been involved in the STP work regarding the maternity service provision in Cambridgeshire.
+She is keen to see equity of care delivered across the area.

-She is delighted to be the co-chair of the Cambridgeshire LMS, and is passionate about maternity care and want to ensure that women and their families receive excellent care in the services that we provide in.
+She is delighted to be the co-chair of the Cambridgeshire LMS, and is passionate about maternity care.
+Suzanne wants to ensure that women and their families receive excellent care in the services that we provide in.

 Liz Phillips – Better Births Programme Manager

-My role is to oversee the Better Births programme to ensure we deliver improvements to our maternity services especially focusing on improving the patient experience and safety across Cambridgeshire and Peterborough.
+Liz's role is to oversee the Better Births programme to ensure we deliver improvements to our maternity services especially focusing on improving the patient experience and safety across Cambridgeshire and Peterborough.
 This is in line with the national agenda for maternity.
-I manage the project team and report to the Senior Responsible Officer and provide information to NHS England relating to our programmes progress and ensure we are delivering against national improvements.
-I link with the Continuity of Carer and Personalisation/Choice work streams.
+Liz manages the project team and reports to the Senior Responsible Officer.
+She also provides information to NHS England relating to our programmes progress and ensures we are delivering against national improvements.
+She links with the Continuity of Carer and Personalisation/Choice work streams.

-I have worked in the NHS for 34 years and I am a registered general nurse.
-I am married with two children and have used the maternity services at Peterborough.
+Liz has worked in the NHS for 34 years and is a registered general nurse.
+She is married with two children and has used the maternity services in Peterborough.

 Beccy Percival - Project Midwife for Better Births

-I am a registered midwife and have worked within the Cambridgeshire and Peterborough Maternity units over the past 14 years.
-I have worked and lived in various location across the country, including, Bath, Birmingham, and Gloucester all giving me a slightly different view point of maternity services.
+Beccy is a registered midwife and have worked within the Cambridgeshire and Peterborough Maternity units over the past 14 years.
+She has worked and lived in various location across the country, including Bath, Birmingham, and Gloucester, all giving her a slightly different view point of maternity services.

-My current role brings the midwifery expertise to the team and the project.
-I am working with the Prevention work stream which includes reducing still births, reducing smoking rates and supporting the work involved in the halve it campaign to reduce still births, maternal and neonatal deaths and brain injuries acquired at birth.
-I am also supporting the Community Hubs and Learning from Incidents of Harm work streams.
+Beccy's current role brings the midwifery expertise to the team and the project.
+She is working with the prevention work stream which includes reducing still births, reducing smoking rates and supporting the work involved in the "halve it" campaign to reduce still births, maternal and neonatal deaths and brain injuries acquired at birth.
+She is supporting the "community hubs" and "learning from incidents of harm" work streams.

 Janine Titman – Project Support Officer

-My role is to co-ordinate the project documents for meetings and the work streams relating to this huge programme of work and to keep them on track with milestones and timescales.
-I also support the Learning from Incidents of Harm work stream.
+janine's role is to co-ordinate the project documents for meetings and the work streams relating to this huge programme of work, and to keep them on track with milestones and timescales.
+She also supports the "learning from incidents of harm" work stream.

-Having worked in the TV and film industry, I moved into the private medical sector then following the birth of my first child I commenced my career within the NHS.
+Having worked in the TV and film industry, Janine moved into the private medical sector then following the birth of her first child she commenced her career within the NHS.

-I am married with two children and have used Peterborough Maternity Services.
+Janine is married with two children and has used Peterborough Maternity Services.